MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/system-requirements.md

 ### Hyper-V Isolation for Containers
 Windows containers can be run with or without Hyper-V isolation.
 Hyper-V isolation creates a secure boundary around the container with an optimized VM.
 Unlike standard Windows containers, which share the kernel between containers and the host, each Hyper-V isolated container has its own instance of the Windows kernel.
 Because of this you can have different OS versions in the container host and image (see compatibility matrix below).

-To run a container with Hyper-V isolation, simply add the tag "--isolation=hyperv" to your docker run command.
+To run a container with Hyper-V isolation, simply add the tag `--isolation=hyperv` to your docker run command.

 ### Compatibility Matrix
 Windows Server builds after 2016 GA (10.0.14393.206) can run the Windows Server 2016 GA images of both Windows Server Core or Nano Server in a supported configuration regardless of the revision number.
 A Windows Server version 1709 host can also run Windows Server 2016 based containers, however the inverse is not supported.

 It is important to understand that in order to have the full functionality, reliability and security assurances provided with Windows updates you should maintain the latest versions on all systems.